-A simple way to explain whiskers would be that they act as an environmental sensor.
-Whiskers can sense wind direction, other animals, help dogs and cats to navigate through the dark, and help with spacial awareness.
+Essentially, whiskers act as an environmental sensor.
+Whiskers can sense wind direction, other animals, help with low light navigation, and help a dog understand their spacial awareness.

-It’s best not to trim or cut a dog’s whiskers, regardless of how big or small they may naturally be.
+It’s best not to trim or cut a dog’s whiskers, regardless of how big or small they are.
 The whiskers on your dog will help them go about their day and understand their environment so of course, it’s best to leave them.

 Unfortunately, some owners trim or cut their whiskers for aesthetic reasons.
-But this is not advised and is borderline unfair due to the fact that whiskers are helpful for your dog.
+But this is not advised and is borderline unfair due to the fact that whiskers are particularly helpful.

-If you’ve accidentally trimmed of your dog’s whiskers, or you notice they’re missing after coming home from the groomers, you don’t have to worry too much.
+If you’ve accidentally trimmed off your dog’s whiskers, or notice they’re missing after coming home from the groomers, you don’t have to worry.